avehtari/BDA_course_Aalto/assignments/assignment8_rubric.md

 ### Q1 · Yes / No · 1 point

-Can you open the pdf?
+Can you open the pdf and it's not blank?

 ### Q2 · Yes / No · 1 point